 Mental Health Tool for Everyday

-By embracing the 3 Food Rules of a Mental Health Warrior — Pooh and I found that even a simple trip to the farmers market can be a powerful opportunity to strengthen your mental health.
+By embracing the 3 Food Rules of a Mental Health Warrior, Pooh and I discovered that even a simple trip to the farmers market can become a powerful opportunity to nurture your mental health.

-So next time you’re at the market, remember: you’re not just shopping for food — Your Building Strong Mental Health One Bite at a Time!
+So next time you’re at the market, remember: you’re not just shopping for food—you’re building strong mental health, One Bite at a Time!

 Bruce Schutter